mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 {{% /alert %}}

 {{% alert type="info" %}}
 You can easily copy code examples shown within grey blocks into the clipboard.
-Hover the cursor over the code block and click the copy icon at its top right.
+Hover the cursor over the code block and click the copy button which appears.

 ![](attachments/deploying-to-mindsphere/copy-from-documentation.png)

 {{% /alert %}}

 To help you with your first MindSphere apps, there is also an example app which contains modules which call the MindSphere APIs.
-Please see [How to Use the Siemens MindSphere Pump Asset Example App](/howto/mindsphere/mindsphere-example-app) for more information.
+See [How to Use the Siemens MindSphere Pump Asset Example App](/howto/mindsphere/mindsphere-example-app) for more information.

 ## 2 Prerequisites{#prerequisites}